wp-plugins/readability-buttons/readme.txt

 == Upgrade Notice ==

+= 2.0.7 =
+* Update donate link, If you like this plugin, please consider buying me a cup of coffee.

 = 2.0.6 =
 * Update plugin description and page design on sparanoid.com, check it out: http://sparanoid.com/work/readability/ props @lianghai